I've walked into a lot of BJJ academies over the years.

 And the first casualty is always presence.

 He's still showing up to teach.
 But he's not really there.
-He's mentally tracking everything he forgot to do, stressed about the failed payment from last week, running the numbers in his head during the warm-up.
+He's tracking everything he forgot to do, stressed about last week's failed payment, running the numbers in his head during the warm-up.

 Students feel it.
-They don't know what changed — they just know the mat doesn't feel the same anymore.
+They don't know what changed.
+They just know the mat doesn't feel the same anymore.
 The energy is off.
-Slowly, some of them start going elsewhere.
+Some of them start going elsewhere.
 His income dips.
-The stress increases.
-His presence deteriorates further.
+The stress climbs.
+His presence gets worse.

-This is the vicious cycle.
-And it's not triggered by failure.
-It's triggered by growth.
-The academy succeeded enough to expand — and that success is what broke it.
+That's the vicious cycle, and growth is what triggers it.
+The academy succeeded enough to expand, and that expansion is what broke it.

 The community glue that held everything together was never the engine.
 It was just filling the space where the engine should have been.